 He picked up speed as panic set in.

-He burst through the exit door onto the stoop where he’d first asked Max for a square, and glanced right, then left—and spied the strange assemblage heading around the corner of the building.
+He burst through the exit door onto the stoop where he’d first asked Max for a square, and glanced right, then left—and spied the strange assemblage rounding the corner of the building.

 “Hey!”
 He charged after them.

 One of the hooded men turned to face him, his eyes two cavernous, hypnotic swirls of black.
 “Halt,” he said mildly.